KevinBjarnemark/bottle-post-recipes/README.md

 3. Click on `Actions` in the `Secrets and variables tab`.
 4. Click on `Add new repository secret`.

-Now, if you've configured your [deploy.yml](.github/workflows/deploy.yml) similarly, you should be able to simply create a tag, and then deploy the project with a push.
+Now, if you've configured your [deploy.yml](.github/workflows/deploy.yml) similarly, you should be able to deploy by simply creating a tag, and then deploying the tagged project with a push.

-Before proceeding, it's worth noting that you might want to push normally before deploying a new version.
+But before proceeding, it's worth noting that you might want to push normally before deploying a new version.

 1. Create a tag
     - **`git tag v0.1`**